JPMakesStuff/18v18vBatteryAdapter/README.md

    - https://www.amazon.com/dp/B0D7ZFX85V (2, 3, 4)
    - https://www.amazon.com/dp/B07R56HCSN (5)

-Additional diode isolation is not required since each adapter already contains a diode for every inserted battery pack.
-That said, paralelling more than 12 batteries has not been tested and is not recomended.
+Additional diode isolation is not required since each 18v adapter already contains a diode for every inserted battery pack.<br>
+DO NOT mix 40v output and 18v output adapters, these cannot be paralleled.<br>
+Paralelling more than 12 18v batteries has not been tested and is not recomended.

 <br>
 <br>